The Importance of Becoming a Certified Women-Owned Business

-Many supplier diversity programs require any participating business to be certified by a third party to pass the first step toward eligibility.
-The certification process is not a complicated one but includes providing proof that the business is 51% owned, controlled, operated, and managed by a woman or women.
+Many supplier diversity programs require any participating business to be certified by a third-party to pass the first step toward eligibility.
+The certification process is not a complicated one but includes providing proof that the business is 51% owned, controlled, operated, and managed by a women or women.

-According to Camille, "When a company is certified, we know that it has undergone a stringent process and that it meets the criteria."
+According to Key’s Supplier Diversity Team, “When a company is certified, we know that it has undergone a stringent process and that it meets the criteria.”
 Completing the certification process enables a business owner to move more quickly toward admission into any supplier diversity program.

 Benefits of Networking

-Gabrielle's experience is a testament to the benefits of becoming involved in networking groups such as WBENC.
-"My business grew by more than 44% the year following my attendance at a WBENC seminar.
-I applied my learnings about marketing strategies, financial management, and other business skills, then quickly saw business growth," she reported.
+Gabrielle’s experience is a testament to the benefits of becoming involved in networking groups such as WBENC.
+“My business grew by more than 44% the year following my attendance at a WBENC seminar.
+I applied my learnings about marketing strategies, financial management and other business skills, then quickly saw business growth.”

 Organizations such as WBENC provide opportunities such as monthly networking events as well as regional and national conferences where meeting with like-minded people can provide the information you need to grow your business.